ameyrk99/dvdts/README.md

 __The gif is laggy__; see [video.mp4](readme_assets/dvdts.mp4)

-The preview shows one use with color cyclying enabled and one with single color.<br><br>

 Preview shows one with custom text and color cycling enabled, and the default run.

 ## Usage